Aliases for BAK1 Gene

 GeneCards Summary for BAK1 Gene

 BAK1 (BCL2 Antagonist/Killer 1) is a Protein Coding gene.
 Diseases associated with BAK1 include Absolute Glaucoma and Keratoacanthoma.
-Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and DNA Damage Response (only ATM dependent).
+Among its related pathways are Nanomaterial induced apoptosis and Apoptosis Modulation and Signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is BCL2L1.

 UniProtKB/Swiss-Prot Summary for BAK1 Gene

 Plays a role in the mitochondrial apoptosic process.
 Upon arrival of cell death signals, promotes mitochondrial outer membrane (MOM) permeabilization by oligomerizing to form pores within the MOM.
 This releases apoptogenic factors into the cytosol, including cytochrome c, promoting the activation of caspase 9 which in turn processes and activates the effector caspases.